fakedann/phase-2-project/README.md

 - Showcase the quickness and flexibility of React's library.
 - Navigate the NYT's extensive book database in order to learn more about specific authors, titles, publishers, etc.
 - Replicate the experience of a forum where users can express their thoughts regarding their favorite books.
 - Store and manipulate user data by mimicking the use of a backend server.
+- Take advantage of Heroku and Netlify's features to deploy middle-size applications and stop relying on local executions.

 This project focuses on highlighting React's incredible tools to create single page applications from scratch.
 In order to cruise through these features, [NYT's Best Seller API was selected.](https://developer.nytimes.com/docs/books-product/1/overview) The application created on this repository will replicate the experience of a forum.
 Users will be able to see the current week's best sellers, search for specific books, and discover what others are discussing about.